 Tunc quidam, qui Claudio adstabat, dixit: “Quid vis dicere, Valentine, de sanctitate Deorum nostrorum?”
 Cui Valentinus: “Ego de iis nil dico, nisi quod fuerunt homines miseri et omni immunditia pleni.
 Ad quem Claudius: “Si Christus verus Deus est, cur mihi non dicis, quod verum est?”
 Cui Valentinus: “Vere Christus solus est Deus, in quem si credideris, anima tua salvabitur, respublica augebitur, omnium inimicorum tibi victoria concedetur.”

 Respondens autem Claudius adstantibus dixit: “Viri Romani, audite, quam sapienter et recte homo loquitur iste.”
 Tunc dixit praefectus: “Seductus est imperator!
 Quomodo deseremus, quod ab infantia tenuimus?”

 Et tunc cor Claudii immutatum est. Traditur autem cuidam principi in custodiam et, cum in domum ejus ductus fuisset, dixit: “Domine Jesu Christe, verum lumen, illumina domum istam, ut te verum Deum cognoscant.”
 Cui praefectus: “Miror te dicentem, quod Christus est lumen.
 Equidem, si filiam meam, diu caecam, illuminaverit, faciam, quaecumque praeceperis.”
 Tunc Valentinus orans, ejus filiam caecam illuminavit et omnes de domu sua convertit.

 Tunc imperator Valentinum decollari praecepit circa annum domini CCLXXX.
-Join our Newsletter because we send out tips, updates and learning material.

 English Translation: The Life Of S. Valentine, The Golden Legend